 5. Remofirst

-Remofirst is the most affordable option on the market at $199/employee/month - roughly 67% cheaper than Deel or Remote.
+Priced at $199/employee/month, Remofirst is the most affordable option on the market - roughly 67% cheaper than Deel or Remote.
 It covers 185+ countries with no regional surcharges and no minimum contract terms or employee counts.
-The platform also offers free contractor management, making it one of the few providers that doesn't charge for contractor payments.
+Free contractor management is also included, making it one of the few providers that doesn’t charge for contractor payments.

 Additional features include RemoHealth, a global insurance add-on at $55/month per employee, and visa support in 85+ countries.
 For companies hiring their first few international employees, Remofirst’s pricing makes the EOR model financially viable even for single hires.